hedenc/BoundsCheckMarker/README.md

 on Examples/safe_test.s which is generated from Examples/test.c with Softbound.

 Set the path for the Softbound modified clang in the Makefile.

+Added a bounds check marker for binary files working currently on MacOSX

+It's invoked by passing the binary file.
+Code is in the binmarker directory and examples in binmarker/Examples